 If the request form does not have exactly the same details as the sample tube, the sample will be rejected.

-If a current valid sample is already tested in the transfusion laboratory, blood and blood components can be issued against this sample by phoning the lab.
+If a current valid sample is already tested in the transfusion laboratory, blood and blood components may be issued against this sample by phoning the lab.

-You’ll need to provide the full patient ID, including the urgency of the request, any special requirements and the volume or number of units required.
+You’ll need to provide the full patient ID, including the urgency of the request, any special requirements and the volume/number of units required.